 Geospatial data visualizations make it possible to quickly recognize regional characteristics.
 A great added value in the information visualizations results from the comparison between different data sets.
 Conventional map visualizations such as choroplethic maps, however, can usually only show a single value within a map; comparability is lost.

-One approach to combine several data sets into one graph was to extend the two-dimensional representation by one axis and thus bring the data as points into the three-dimensional space.
+To combine several data sets into one graph, the two-dimensional representation was extended by one axis and thus the data as points were translated into the three-dimensional space.
 The exciting thing about this is that the abstract data is used to create an object that can be explored and experienced just like a landscape in real world.

 A second approach was to combine two design parameters in one place, so that the relation of the two data sets can be directly recognized and analyzed.
 The result is a geospatial regression analysis.